ClinicalTrials.Veeva

 3. Body weight (in light clothing and with no shoes) between 40 and 90 kg, inclusive.

-5. A chest X-ray (no older than 2 weeks) which, in the opinion of the Investigator, is consistent with TB.
+5. A chest X-ray (no older than 2 weeks) which shows abnormalities that, in the opinion of the Investigator, are consistent with TB.

-6. Sputum positive on microscopy from concentrated sputum for acid-fast bacilli on at least one sputum sample (at least 1+ on the IUATLD/WHO scale).
+6. Sputum positive on microscopy from concentrated sputum for acid-fast bacilli (at least 1+ on the IUATLD/WHO scale) AND/OR positive GeneXpert MTB/RIF Ultra® semi-quantitative result "medium" or "high" on at least one sputum sample.

-7. The participant understands the interaction between the study drugs and certain foods and is willing to forgo the consumption of foods high in tyramine for the period of study medication, which will be necessary if randomized to arm 4.
+7. The participant understands the interaction between the study drugs and certain foods and is willing to forgo the consumption of those foods for the period of study medication.

 8. The participant is not of child-bearing potential or is willing to use effective methods of contraception when engaging in heterosexual intercourse, as defined below:

-1. Circumstances that raise doubt about free, unconstrained consent to study participation (e.g., prisoner or mentally handicapped person)
+1. Circumstances that raise doubt about free, unconstrained consent to study participation (e.g., person in detention or person with mental disability)

 2. Poor general condition where delay in treatment cannot be tolerated or death within four months is likely.